zexiangliu/context_aware_pcis/README.md

 ```
 ### Usage

-*To turn on/off the fast minHRep (but not stable) implementation, go to `pcis/lib/minHRep2.m` and change the flag according to the comments in line 11-12.*
+*To turn on/off the fast (but less stable) minHRep implementation, go to `pcis/lib/minHRep2.m` and change the flag according to the comments in line 11-12.*

 ### Thrid-party libraries